 From outside the gallery, you will see the blue train tracks 'escaping' the building.
 Stepping inside, you will see more tracks, travelling around the walls and ceiling with little cranes interspersed but when you enter the gallery, you will become immersed into a world of blue and white, with the walls, floor and ceiling engulfed in paramodelic graffiti!

-will also engulf you as you walk into a dark room lit only by the headlight of a model train moving slowly along the track, alongside which are various objects casting changing shadows on the walls.
+The Tenth Sentiment will also engulf you as you walk into a dark room lit only by the headlight of a model train moving slowly along the track, alongside which are various objects casting changing shadows on the walls.
 As the different shadows loom out of the darkness, you are taken on a journey through space and time...

 These exhibitions have to be experienced to fully appreciate the work so I recommend you get there before they close in April.
 There are plenty more interesting and unusual arts events coming up, such as an inflatable Stonehenge, and I'm looking forward to seeing them soon.
 Yay for festival season!